rusticata/asn1-rs/doc/ASN1.md

 </td>
 <td>

-Relative object identifiers are also implemented usind `Oid` (Copy-on-Write):
+Relative object identifiers are also implemented using `Oid` (Copy-on-Write):
 ```rust
 use asn1_rs::*;
 type T1<'a> = Oid<'a>;